Skip to content

 Parameter Description

-• params: A Map where the key is the database field name and the value is the corresponding field value.
+• params: A Map where the key is the database column name and the value is the corresponding field value.

-• null2IsNull: If set to true, when a value in the Map is null, the isNull method will be called; if set to false, key-value pairs with null values will be ignored.
+• null2IsNull: If set to true, when a value in the Map is null, the isNull method is called; if set to false, key-value pairs where the value is null are ignored.

-• filter: A BiPredicate used to filter which fields should be included in the query conditions.
+• filter: A BiPredicate used to filter which fields should be included in the query condition.

-• condition: A boolean value controlling whether to apply these conditions.
+• condition: A boolean value that controls whether to apply these conditions.

 Examples